 My favorites dishes at Maple Street Biscuit Company are the Five (heavenly fried chicken breast, bacon, cheese, and sausage gravy) and Squawking Goat (fried chicken breast, fried goat cheese medallion, drenched in house-made pepper jelly).
-They are Instagram-worthy and incredibly delicious.
 Coffee lovers will appreciate Maple Street Biscuit’s locally roasted coffee that has a stellar reputation.

 Unleash Your Inner Sports Fan

 Though I didn’t have the chance to catch a sporting event, Jacksonville is home to a plethora of professional sporting teams.
 The most important (because I’m a football fan) is the Jacksonville Jaguars.
 Jacksonville hosts two major college sporting events: the highly anticipated Florida vs. Georgia football game that has been played since 1933, and the TaxSlayer Bowl, which brings top teams from the SEC, Big 10, and ACC.

 Jacksonville also has indoor football, college football, minor league baseball, professional surfing, competitive fishing, basketball, golf, hockey, and soccer.
 I don’t think you will get bored anytime soon!